ujjwolpaudel/ujjwolpaudel.github.io/_pages/research.md

 ### Cost Shocks and Price Passthrough (with Timothy Richards)
 We study the pass-through rate of state-level cost shocks to retail prices using reduced-form and structural methods.
-* [A poster](https://issr.asu.edu/Fall_2023_Winners) won the first prize in ASU Social Science Poster Contest in November 2023.
+* [A poster](https://issr.asu.edu/Fall_2023_Winners) won the first place at ASU Social Science Poster Contest in November 2023.

 ### Retail Concentration and Wages (with Timothy Richards)